ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 Before autoscaling maximum CPU and memory resource limits must be established.

-Verify script to simulate load is running.
 Grafana earlier showed you that the load was consuming anywhere between ".002" to ".02" cores.
 This translates to 2-20 "millicores".
 To be safe, let's bump the higher-end up to 30 millicores.
 In addition, Grafana showed that the app consumes about `25`-`35` MB of RAM.
 The following steps will set the resource limits in the deploymentConfig

+1. Make sure the script to generate traffic is running.
 1. Switch to the **Administrator** perspective and then navigate to **Workloads > Deployment Configs** in the left-hand bar.
 Choose the `patient-health-frontend` Deployment Configs, then choose **Actions menu (three vertical dots) > Edit Deployment Config**.
    ![Deployments](images/solution55-openshift-microservices/ocp45-deployments.png)
 2. In the YAML editor, find the section **spec > template > spec > containers** (not **spec > strategies**), add the following resource limits into the empty resources.
 Replace the `resources {}`, and ensure the spacing is correct -- YAML uses strict indentation.